braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 When retrying, Braze will make 5 attempts using exponential backoff for a period of approximately 30 minutes before aborting the individual webhook call.

-Each webhook, or batch of webhooks, is allowed 90 seconds before it times out.
+Each webhook is allowed 90 seconds before it times out.

 ## IP Whitelisting